Digne-les-Bains: Garrison city

 Currently, several gendarmerie units are based in Digne.
 In addition to the capital of community brigade, there is a motorised brigade, a platoon of monitoring and intervention (PSIG) and a squadron of Mobile Gendarmerie.

 Religion

 For Catholic worship, the city is the seat of the departmental bishopric, and therefore the Diocese of Digne, Riez and Sisteron.
 The bishop is Monsignor Jean-Philippe Nault.
 He was appointed in 2014 and is the youngest Bishop of France (born in 1965).
 The Catholic faithful have two places of worship for Mass: Notre-Dame-du-Bourg and Saint-Jérôme.
 The members of the Muslim faith also have their place of worship, as well as Protestants and Evangelicals.

 Cardinal Jean-Pierre Ricard retired here in 2019 from Bordeaux.
-He later admitted to "behav[ing] in a reprehensible way with a young girl aged 14" while at Marseilles some 35 years previously, as confirmed on 7 November 2022 by Archbishop Éric de Moulins-Beaufort, the president of the Bishops' Conference of France.
+He later admitted to "behav[ing] in a reprehensible way with a young girl aged 14" while at Marseille some 35 years previously, as confirmed on 7 November 2022 by Archbishop Éric de Moulins-Beaufort, the president of the Bishops' Conference of France.